tribalthirst/Pinochle/Documentation/Solution Setup.md

 * Tests - These are where the Test Libraries are held.
 I had the hardest time creating a test project due to some cached offline nuget packages.
 In my Visual Studio instance, I did add a new source for nuget, pointing to it's v3 feed.
 I should probably put that inot a nuget.config file at the root of the src, so that any engineer besides me can pick it up.
 However, since I am the only one developing it, I am passing.

 /documentation/* This is where all documentation will be stored.
 I am just going to also think a little deeper here on what to add.
 Eventually I should add like release documentation as well as other actions like github actions.

+## Packages
+I am using the following packages in the solution:
+CSharpFunctionalExtensions - This is a library that I have used in the past.
+It is a library that provides a lot of functional programming constructs by Vladamir Khorikov.